-• IMI - Internal Management Interface - the IMI is used for inter-node communication (in HA pair or cluster mode) and for configuration transfer from configuration master to ABC SBC node(s).
+• IMI - Internal Management Interface - the IMI is used for inter-node communication (in HA pair or between CCM and Sbc node) and for configuration transfer from configuration master to ABC SBC node(s).
 Only one IMI can be configured.
 Separate system interface using IP subnet not routed or accessible from outside should be used for IMI, unless there is a external firewall in front of ABC SBC.
 The port number accessible on IMI for the config pull from configuration master is 444.
-On single node setup it is not needed to create IMI interface and system loopback interface is used for the config pull.
-On more nodes setups it is mandatory to create the IMI interface.
+It is mandatory to create the IMI interface.